trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/resrobot-nearby-stops.md

 This dataset has the **stable** status.
 This means that we will communicate when fields are added, or changed.
 When breaking changes are made, you will get three months or more to update your implementations.

-## Using ResRobot Stop lookup
+## Using ResRobot Nearby stops

-ResRobot Stop lookup takes the search string and the wanted number of results as parameters, and returns a list of matching stations with their location, name and id.
+ResRobot Nearby stops takes the search string and the wanted number of results as parameters, and returns a list of matching stations with their location, name and id.
 Users can choose between exact matching and approximate matching by adding a question mark to the end of the search string.